Small Bowel Enteroscopy: All You Need To Know

 Double balloon enteroscopy or small bowel enteroscopy is also used for diagnostic purposes such as gastrointestinal bleeding, tumours, polypoidal diseases, inflammatory bowel disorders, and celiac disease.

-Diagnostic purposes include for gastrointestinal bleeding, tumours, polypoidal diseases, inflammatory bowel disorders and celiac disease.

-Therapeutic purposes such as treatment of bleeding lesions, dilatation of strictures, removal of polyps and removal of foreign objects are possible.
+Therapeutic purposes include; treatment of bleeding lesions, dilatation od strictures, removal of polyps and removal of foreign objects.